 The NPCA regulates wetlands and watercourses pursuant to Ontario Regulation 155/06 under the provisions of Section 28 (1) of the Conservation Authorities Act, and therefor a permit from the NPCA is required for the realignment of the Towpath Drain within the subject lands.
 For the permit application the NPCA required that an EIS be undertaken.
-An EIS was completed in 2023 in support of a work permit application and the NPCA has approved the proposed design provided a permit on April 2024 (File Number PLPER202201368), therefor the works are in conformity with their environmental development policies of the NPCA (NPCA 2024).
+An EIS was completed in 2023 in support to of a work permit application and the NPCA has approved the proposed design, therefor the works are in conformity with their environmental development policies of the NPCA (NPCA 2022).

-7.4 Provincial Planning Statement
+7.4 Provincial Policy Statement

-Section 4.1 of the Provincial Planning Statement (PPS 2024) provides direction to regional and local municipalities regarding planning policies specifically for the protection and management of natural heritage features and resources The development policies of the current Official Plans of the Niagara Region and City of Welland are in conformity with Section 4.1 of the PPS.
+The development policies of the current Official Plans of the Niagara Region and City of Welland are in conformity with Section 2.1 Natural Heritage of the Provincial Policy Statement (PPS, 2020), which is directed at a province wide protection and management of natural heritage resources.
 Therefore, conformity with the Official Plans ensures conformity with the PPS.